appscode/blog/content/post/introducing-kubeform/index.md

 8. Then `terraform apply` command updates the `tfstate` file if necessary.

 9. If the `.tfstate` file is updated, KFC also updates the `status.output` & `status.state` fields of the CRD.

+You can find the project on [GitHub](https://github.com/kubeform).

+If you have read all the way to the end, I want to thank you.
+If you have any questions and want to know more, you can reach us via [Email](mailto:kubeform-dev@appscode.com).